 Over the course of the 2018-2024 Strategic Plan, we will dedicate €4 billion to our growth (including the acquisitions, but without taking into account gas tenders).
 This will allow the regulatory asset base (RAB) to grow by 3.2% per year on average (CAGR) over the period of the plan compared to 5.8 billion euros at the end of 2017, with an expected growth of over 5.3% if the expected evolution of the tenders is considered.

 Development, renewal and improvement of the network: by the end of 2024 we will have dedicated €2 billion to grid replacement and modernization operations (in particular for the replacement of cast iron sections), as well as the extension of our network with new connections and the development of energy efficiency.
-Through maintenance works and the completion of new networks, in 2017 we reached 34 new municipalities in Calabria, Sicily and Campania.

 - Sardinia metanisation: we have become the main operator of the island, acquiring the management of about a third of the 38 pools of users defined by regional subdivisions.
 Over the period of the plan, the investments planned for the methanisation of Sardinia are about 450 million euros, and we will simultaneously develop technological innovation programs in order to serve these areas with most advanced networks and services.